 The Board has three standing committees to facilitate and assist the Board in the execution of its responsibilities.
 The committees are currently the Audit Committee, the Nominations and Governance Committee and the Compensation Committee.
 The Committees were formed July 22, 2010.
 The Compensation committee is comprised solely of non-employee, independent directors.
 The Nominations and Governance committee has one management director, Jim Gingo as Chairman.
-The Audit Committee has one management director, Bradley Sparks as chairman.
+The Audit Committee is comprised solely of non-employee, independent directors.
+The Company expects to expand the Audit Committee in late 2012 with an independent financial expert.
+The Company expects to expand the Nominating Committee in late 2012 with an independent director.
 Charters for each committee are available on the Company's website at www.visualant.net.
 The table below shows current membership for each of the standing Board committees.

 Audit Compensation Nominating

-Bradley E. Sparks (Chairman) Marco Hegyi (Chairman) Jim Gingo (Chairman)
+Marco Hegyi (Chairman) Marco Hegyi (Chairman) Jim Gingo (Chairman)

-Marco Hegyi Yoshitami Arai Paul Bonderson
+Jon Pepper Yoshitami Arai Dr. Kawahata

-Jon Pepper Jon Pepper Dr. Kawahata
+Jon Pepper